Skip to content

 Idle State

 When no data is being transmitted, the TX line remains high.
-This is the default state of UART—when no one is talking on the line, it stays high.
-This is important because it allows the receiver to distinguish between "no one is talking" and "some state during an active transmission."
+This is the default state of UART—when no one is talking on the line, it is high.
+This is important because it allows the receiver to distinguish between "no one is talking" and "some state during data transmission."

 Start Bit

 When the transmitter is ready to send a byte, it first pulls the TX line low for the duration of one bit.
-This high-to-low transition is the start bit.
+This falling edge from high to low is the Start Bit.
 The start bit is the anchor of the entire frame—when the receiver detects this falling edge, it knows "data is coming" and uses this as a reference point to start sampling the subsequent bits.

-Why is the start bit always low?
+Why is the start bit fixed at low level?
 Because the idle state is high.
-A high-to-low transition is a definitive signal change that the receiver cannot confuse with the idle state.
-If the idle state were also low, the low level of the start bit would be indistinguishable from the idle state.
+The transition from high to low is a distinct signal change that the receiver cannot confuse with the idle state.
+If the idle state were also low, the start bit's low level would be indistinguishable from the idle state.

 Data Bits

-Following the start bit is the actual data.
+After the start bit comes the actual data.
 UART supports 7, 8, or 9 data bits, with 8 bits being the most common configuration (which is why we often say UART transmits "one byte").
-Data is sent starting from the least significant bit (LSB)—bit0 first, then bit1, and so on.
-This means if you send the value 0x41 (the letter 'A', binary 01000001), the actual order on the wire is 1-0-0-0-0-0-1-0.
+Data is transmitted starting from the Least Significant Bit (LSB)—bit0 first, then bit1, and so on.
+This means if you send the value 0x41 (the letter 'A', binary 01000001), the actual sequence appearing on the wire is 10000010.

-Eight data bits can cover the standard ASCII character set (0-127) and extended ASCII (128-255).
-Nine data bits are typically used for address/data marking in multi-drop communication protocols—the 9th bit distinguishes whether the current frame is an address or data.
+8-bit data covers the standard ASCII character set (0-127) and extended ASCII (128-255).
+9-bit data is typically used for address/data tagging in multi-drop communication protocols—the 9th bit distinguishes whether the current frame is an address or data.

 Parity Bit — Optional

 After the data bits, an optional parity bit can be added.
-The purpose of the parity bit is to ensure that the total number of "1"s in the entire frame (data bits + parity bit) meets a specific odd or even requirement.
-There are three choices: no parity (None, most common), even parity (Even, total number of 1s is even), and odd parity (Odd, total number of 1s is odd).
-When no parity is selected, this bit is omitted entirely, which is the configuration used in the vast majority of embedded projects.
+The purpose of the parity bit is to ensure that the count of "1"s in the entire frame (data bits + parity bit) meets a specific parity requirement.
+There are three choices: No Parity (None, most common), Even Parity (total number of 1s is even), and Odd Parity (total number of 1s is odd).
+When No Parity is selected, this bit is omitted entirely, which is the configuration used in the vast majority of embedded projects.

-A parity bit can detect single-bit errors, but the cost is transmitting an extra bit, and in noisy environments, the detection rate of a single-bit parity check is not high enough.
-In real-world projects, we either skip parity (relying on upper-layer protocols for CRC) or use 9 data bits for special purposes.
+A parity bit can detect a single-bit error, but at the cost of transmitting an extra bit, and in noisy environments, the detection rate of a single-bit check is not high enough.
+In actual projects, we either don't use parity (relying on upper-layer protocols for CRC) or use 9-bit data for special purposes.

 Stop Bit

-The end of the frame is the stop bit, which is fixed at a high level and lasts for 1 or 2 bit times (some devices support 1.5 bits).
-The stop bit pulls the TX line back to high—也就是 the idle state.
-It serves two purposes: first, it lets the receiver confirm "this frame is over"; second, it ensures that the start bit of the next frame can produce a clean high-to-low transition (because the stop bit pulled the line back to high).
+The end of the frame is the Stop Bit, which is fixed at a high level and lasts for 1 or 2 bit times (some devices support 1.5 bits).
+The stop bit pulls the TX line back to high—returning it to the idle state.
+It serves two purposes: first, to confirm to the receiver that "this frame has ended," and second, to ensure the next frame's start bit produces a clean high-to-low transition (because the stop bit pulled the line back up).

 A complete 8N1 frame (8 data bits, no parity, 1 stop bit) looks like this in timing: